Rita Mezei, Executive Director, Founding Director

 Michael Hickey, Director

-Recently retired, Mike Hickey was the Director; Facilities Management and Support Services for Northern Health Authority based in Prince George BC, after working for 35 years in the Facilities Management side of healthcare.
-Twenty one years have been in St. John’s NL, his city of birth, while the last 14 years have been in Prince George.
-Prior to moving to northern BC, Mike served as an Assistant Director of Facilities Management with the Healthcare Corporation of St. John’s and has worked in both acute care and long term care.
+Mike Hickey was the Director; Facilities Management and Support Services for Northern Health Authority based in Prince George BC, after working for 35 years in the Facilities Management side of healthcare.
+Twenty-one years have been in St. John’s NL, his city of birth, while the last 14 years have been in Prince George.
+Prior to moving to northern BC, Mike served as an Assistant Director of Facilities Management with the Healthcare Corporation of St. John’s and has worked in both acute care and long-term care.

 He is also a faculty member of the Canadian Standards Association for CSA Standard Z317.13-12, Infection Control during Construction, Renovation and Maintenance of Healthcare Facilities.
 Mike is still very active as a consultant in the field of Healthcare Engineering, operating under the name of MF Hickey Consulting.
 In his spare time, he serves as President of the Board of Directors for the Prince George Hospice Society.